Hoshiyom1/MODULE3AVAX/README.md

 For further reference, consult the OpenZeppelin Documentation for ERC20 contracts: OpenZeppelin Documentation

 # Executing the Program
-Access Remix Ethereum's website
+Access Remix Ethereum's website.
-Import all files into the default workspace
+Import all files into the default workspace.
-Compile the project
+Compile the project.
-Deploy the Contract
+Deploy the Contract.

 # Author/s
 Contributor/s: Sally Segundo [@Hoshiyom1](https://github.com/Hoshiyom1)